Kiflice sa sirom (cottage cheese crescent rolls)

 PREPARE THE DOUGH

-Add the flour to the bowl with milk and add 2 teaspoons of salt.
-Mix well together with a spoon till getting a form of dough.
+Add the flour to the bowl with milk and add two teaspoons of salt.
+Mix well together with a spoon till getting a firm form of dough.

-Transfer the dough to a clean surface sprinkled with some wheat and knead until the dough gets soft and elastic.
-The dough must be well kneaded for making good crescent rolls.
+Transfer the dough onto a clean surface that has been sprinkled with some wheat flour.
+Knead the dough until it becomes soft and elastic.
+It is important to knead the dough thoroughly for optimal results.

-Place the dough in a clean bowl, and sprinkled with flour.
-Cover the dough with a plastic cover and a clean towel or sheet and let it rest in a warm place to rise, It takes about an hour to rise.
+Place the dough in a clean bowl and sprinkle with flour.
+Cover the dough with a plastic cover and a clean towel or sheet and let it rest in a warm place to rise.
+It takes about an hour to double in size.

 PREPARE THE FILLING